inaka/guidelines/README.md

     Write code so that other people can read it with pleasure.
 Respect the coding conventions pertaining your language.

-    Have the global `README.md` file explaining what your project does and how to run it.

     Don't hide the problems, be honest.

     Be nice to people.

-    Friendly tip: before complaining about the ugliness or the state of mess of a code you're handed, do a `git blame` first to make sure you're not insulting anyone in the office. :)

 4. **Never break the master branch.**